-- 5. Non-negotiable interest bearing time certificates of deposits or savings accounts in banks organized under the laws of this state, in national banks organized under the laws of the United States and doing business and situated in this state, in savings and loan associations which are under state supervision and not under a supervisory agreement of any kind, or in federal savings and loan associations located in this state and organized under federal law and under federal supervision and not under a supervisory agreement of any kind, provided that any such deposits are secured by collateral as may be prescribed by law;4 - System issued by banks having a Moody's or Standard and Poor's commercial paper rating of at least A-1 or P-1.5 Investments in bankers' acceptances shall be limited to a maximum amount of 15% of the total market value of the total portfolio at the time of purchase, - 7.
+- 5. Non-negotiable interest bearing time certificates of deposits or savings accounts in banks organized under the laws of this state, in national banks organized under the laws of the United States and doing business and situated in this state, in savings and loan associations which are under state supervision and not under a supervisory agreement of any kind, or in federal savings and loan associations located in this state and organized under federal law and under federal supervision and not under a supervision and not under federal supervision and not under a supervision and no - 6.
+Domestic banker's acceptances eligible for purchase by the Federal Reserve System issued by banks having a Moody's or Standard and Poor's commercial paper rating of at least A-1 or P-1.5 Investments in bankers' acceptances shall be limited to a maximum amount of 15% of the market value of the total portfolio at the time of purchase, - 7.
 Prime commercial paper.
 For the purpose of this section, "prime" commercial paper shall be defined as that commercial paper which has received a Standard and Poor's rating of at least A-1 or a Moody's rating of at least Prime-1;